-Rodgers Classic Series Instruments have Celeste stops which engage separate and individually tunable pitch sources to produce authentic organ Celestes.
-The GEMSHORN CELESTE II and FLUTE CELESTE II on your organ provide a tonal kaleidescope of warm, romantic organ tones.
+The NEWPORT 830 has two Celeste stops which engage separate and individually tunable pitch sources to produce authentic organ Celestes.
+The Swell VIOLA CELESTE II and the Great FLUTE CELESTE II provide a tonal kaleidescope of warm, romantic organ tone.